 If you or your loved one has any other questions about the impact a durable power of attorney may have on a potential claim, contact Colombo Law today.
 Our attorneys are skilled personal injury lawyers who can assist you through every part of your personal injury claim.

 Colombo Law firm is located in Morgantown, West Virginia.
-Colombo Law assists clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, Monongalia, Marian, Harrison, Preston, Taylor, and Lewis county.
+Colombo Law assists clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, Monongalia, Marion, Harrison, Preston, Taylor, and Lewis county.